 Bougainvillea

-They flower all year round bringing lots of colour to the garden, and are climbing plants so are perfect for growing over gates and around the garden walls.
-They grow well in the summer but do need to be watered daily when temperatures are high.
+Bougainvillea flower all year round bringing lots of colour to a sunny Spanish garden.
+They are climbing plants so are perfect for growing over gates and around the garden walls.
+Bougainvillea grow well in the summer months in Spain but do need to be watered daily when temperatures are at the highest.

-Be careful though because although they look very pretty they have large, thick spikes, so wear gloves when pruning them!
+Be careful though because although they look very pretty they have large, thick spikes, so make sure you wear gloves when pruning them!

 Hibiscus

-Hibiscus are dark green leafy bushes with beautiful tropical looking trumpeting flower in lots of colours from pale pink to bright yellow.
-They are easy to look after, don’t need much watering if planted in the ground, and grow very well in the warmer areas of Spain that don’t get frost.
+Hibiscus are easy to look after, they don’t need too much watering if planted in the ground in Spain, and grow very well in the warmer areas of Spain that don’t get frost.

 Herbs

-If you like cooking and want to grow your own herbs, we have found that our parsley, mint, basil, and rosemary have grown very well despite the scorching sun.
+If you like cooking and want to grow your own herbs, then this is a good idea for your Spanish garden.
+We’ve found that our parsley, mint, basil, and rosemary have grown very well despite the scorching sun, though they do need watering regularly.
 We haven’t had much luck with coriander or thyme though, they seem to have just frazzled in the heat!

-If you have a home in Spain, what plants have you found that grow the best in the Spanish heat?
+If you have a home in Spain, what plants have you found that grow best in a Spanish garden?